 The Marjorie Cotton Award is maintained by the ALIA Children's and Youth Services Group.

-Promoting the role and image of librarians providing library services for young people, an award of $500 and citation recognise an outstanding contribution to library services for young people.
+The award promotes the role and image of library staff providing library services for young people, with the winner awarded $500 and a citation recognising an outstanding contribution to library services for young people.

 Aims

-• Promote the role and image of librarians working with young people.
+- Promote the role and image of library staff working with young people.

-• Encourage young people's librarians and teacher librarians to actively support the profession and the Association.
+- Encourage young people’s library staff to actively engage with the profession and support ALIA.

 Eligibility